Juniper/vmx-docker-lwaftr/SUPPORT-INFO.md

 -rw-r--r-- 1 mwiget mwiget 645364 Sep 13 10:44 support-info-20160913-1044.tgz
 ```

-The collected tar file contains the VERSION, memory, process information, all configuration and binding files (in source and snabb lwaftr format), the current statistic counters and the config drive content used to launch the vMX.
+The collected tar file contains the VERSION, memory, process information, all configuration and binding files (in source and snabb lwaftr format), the current statistic counters and the config drive content used to launch the vMX plus the actual snabb binary.
 E.g.:

 ```
 $ tar ztf support-info-20160913-1044.tgz